meatball133/crystal/concepts/binary-octal-hexadecimal/about.md

 # => 83
 ```

-As with binary, giving the wrong base will raise a `ArgumentError`.
+As with binary, giving the wrong base will raise an `ArgumentError`.

 ## Hexadecimal